coopslarhette/raglib/README.md

 - Generate text based on the retrieved documents and user input
 - Customize and extend the library components to fit specific use cases

+### Examples

+There's examples of it being used in a HTTP server contained in _./api_, that is then consumed by a NextJS + TypeScript web UI in _./web-client_

 ## Installation

 To use raglib in your Go project, run: